Focusedplumes/module5day2/coffee-shop/src/README.md

 ## Nextjs
 nextjs allows us to build full-stack applications within one repo.
 Is is very similar to what you have seen so far with react, (except for file-based routing.
 So be careful what you add to the pages folder).
 It then adds a new folder inside pages called api, which allows us to build our api.

+## API
+To start to make an endpoint in the api folder under pages create a new .js file To start copy the content of the hello.js file that nextjs provides use fetch to grab your api and since it's the same local host domain you can go "fetch/api/menu" to hit the api one time useEffect from react on pages/index.js to store the date we need to useState from react as well

+"@" is the alias of the root of our project, the src foulder, in this import syntax mport { db } from "@/server/db"

+## Database files
+copy in db.js and db.json from in class folder in module5 day 02